radekBednarik/parabot/README.md

 Utility for tests written using RobotFramework - run test .robot files in parallel even if they are not specifically written for this.

 This utility **does not aim to replace pabot**.
-It is just a quick project to be able to execute in parallel previously written RF test run in serial fashion.
+It is basically a test executor - just a quick project to be able to execute in parallel previously written RF test run in serial fashion.
 As such, it only offers three basic options.

 For much sophisticated solution, use Pabot.